 All conference requests from the building level must be approved by the building principal and the appropriate Director.
 Requests by District office staff must be approved by their immediate administrative supervisor.
 Staff Development guidelines must be followed when Staff Development funds are used for travel.

 Requests for other (non-conference related) expense reimbursements must be approved by the immediate administrative supervisors.

-All requests for payments (conference and all other) must be reviewed and approved by the Executive Director of Business Services or designee before payment will be issued.
+All requests for payments (conference and all other) must be reviewed and approved by the Assistant Superintendent of Finance and Operations or designee before payment will be issued.

 V. Airline Travel Credit

 Employees utilizing school district funds to pay for airline travel are required to ensure that any credits or other benefits issued by any airline accrue to the benefit of the school district rather than the employee.

 A. To the extent an airline will not honor a transfer or assignment of credit or benefit from the employee to the school district, the employee shall report receipt of the credit or benefit to the designated administrator within 90 days of receipt of the credit or benefit.